5satoshi/cln-gossip-logger/README.md

 The gossip-logger plugin for core-lightning allows backing up historic gossip data for a later analysis or ml processing.
-Nodes and channels gossip gets timestamped and stored in bigquery exclusively (other storing options tbd) as an extended the schema as known from the nodes and channel tables.
+Nodes and channels gossip gets timestamped and stored in bigquery exclusively (other storing options tbd) as an extended schema (like nodes and channel tables).

 ## Installation